How To Choose The Right Dog Beds For Large Dogs

+Also, a supportive bed is essential if your dog has any joint trouble or is a breed known for these issues.
 We recommend an orthopedic dog bed that takes the pressure off of your dog’s joints, provides the support they need, and offers unbeatable comfort.

 Keep in mind that fluffy does not always equal orthopedic support!
 Take a closer look at the dog bed you’re considering to see if it’s what your dog needs.

 An orthopedic bed is one that’s designed to give your dog support.
 Its structure provides correct alignment for your dog’s posture and is gentle on their joints.

 These beds are typically filled with a cushioning material that helps cushion and contour your pup’s body while they sleep.
 It also allows them to sink in deeper, providing comfort no matter how they sleep.

 For example, our dog beds have a core composed of a unique mixture of 90% air and 10% food-grade polymer (the same material as a yogurt cup).
 This combination helps cushion pressure points and ease joints so your dog can sleep comfortably in any position.